vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ### Non-fungible

-Every non-fungible token is unique.
+Non-fungible token is unique.
 Hence a non-fungible token is not interchangeable with other tokens of the same type as they typically have different values.
 A property title is a good example of a non-fungible token where the title to a broken-down shack is not of the same value as a mansion.

 A fungible token is identified by **&tau;<sub>N</sub>**.